10 Tips for Improving the Accuracy of 3D Printing

 Concentric: Flexible 3D infill, very quick to print, good for flexible parts, and consumes less material.

 Zig-zag: A grid-shaped infill, printing continuously in one diagonal direction.
-Cross: Flexible 3D infill.

 Cross 3D: Flexible 3D infill.